dotnet/aspnetcore/src/SignalR/docs/specs/TransportProtocols.md

 A Poll is established by sending an HTTP GET request to `[endpoint-base]` with the following query string parameters

+## HTTP Streaming (HTTP/1, HTTP/2, HTTP/3)

+HTTP Streaming uses a single bi-directional HTTP request or 2 uni-directional HTTP requests as a single connection (one for input, one for output).
+If the HTTP client in use supports bi-directional streaming, negotiation can be skipped (if the client knows the server supports the streaming transport), otherwise, it requires a connection already be established using the `POST [endpoint-base]/negotiate` request.

+### 1 bi-directional HTTP Request

+For clients that support bi-directional streaming, the HTTP Streaming transport is activated by making a POST request `[endpoint-base]` with the content type `application/bedrock-streaming`.
+The **optional** `id` query string value is used to identify the connection to attach to.

+If there is no `id` query string value, a new connection is established.
+If the parameter is specified but there is no connection with the specified ID value, a `404 Not Found` response is returned.

+Establishing a second streaming connection when there is already a connection associated with the Endpoints connection is not permitted and will fail with a `409 Conflict` status code.

+Errors while establishing the connection are handled by returning a `500 Server Error` status code as the response to the upgrade request.
+This includes errors initializing EndPoint types.

+### 1 uni-directional HTTP Requests (Server-to-Client only)

+For clients that do not support bi-directional streaming (like browser clients), it requires a connection already be established using the POST `[endpoint-base]/negotiate` request.
+The HTTP Streaming transport running in this mode is activated by making a GET request `[endpoint-base]` with the content type `application/bedrock-streaming`.

+If there is no `id` query string value, a new connection is established.
+If the parameter is specified but there is no connection with the specified ID value, a `404 Not Found` response is returned.

+Establishing a second streaming connection when there is already a connection associated with the Endpoints connection is not permitted and will fail with a `409 Conflict` status code.

+Errors while establishing the connection are handled by returning a `500 Server Error` status code as the response to the upgrade request.
+This includes errors initializing EndPoint types.

+## Versions

 #### Version 1
 * `id` (Required) - The Connection Token of the destination connection.